bitburner-official/bitburner-src/doc/FAQ.md

 ## Steam: What is the API Server?

-The API Server allows the official [Visual Studio Code Extension](https://github.com/bitburner-official/bitburner-vscode) to push script file from VSCode to your in-game home.
+The API Server allows the official [Visual Studio Code Extension](https://github.com/bitburner-official/bitburner-vscode) to push script files from VSCode to your in-game home.